Cosplay Contest Info

 I didn’t make it past the “Online Submission” but can I still show off my cosplay onstage at FanX?

 Yes!
 Everyone who registers for the contest will have the opportunity to show off their cosplay on our stage the night of the contest.
-Keep in mind, only those who make it past the “Online Submission” will still be in the running for prizes.
+Keep in mind that only those who make it past the “Online Submission” will still be in the running for prizes.

 Will the judges move me into another category?